 what is marketing management meaning:- Marketing is the business purpose that identifies unaccomplished wants and needs, defines and measures their consequence, manages which target market the organisation can best assist, suit and decides on the proper products pricing and promotion and distribution programs to serve these markets to develop a market adjustment.
 From a societal point of view marketing is the link between a society demand and supply requirements and its economic guides of response.
 By exchange processes and long term building relationships, Marketing satisfies these needs and wants.
 It is the process of communicating the value of a product or service through positioning to customers.
 Marketing can be looked at as an organizational function and a set of processes for delivering, creating and demonstrating value to customers, and managing customer relationships in ways that benefit the organization and its shareholders.
-Marketing is the science of choosing right target markets by market analysis and segmentation, as well as understanding consumer buying behavior, test, wants, need and providing superior customer value. read more about notes of marketing management and managerial economic notes.
+Marketing is the science of choosing right target markets by market analysis and segmentation, as well as understanding consumer buying behavior, test, wants, need and providing superior customer value.

 Meaning and definition

 The American Marketing Association (AMA) offers a very comprehensive definition of marketing as “Marketing is the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, and services to create exchanges that satisfy individual and organizational goals.”
 To fully understand this definition, we must break it up into its key components: marketing management meaning